 Administration of Estate

-If there is only one beneficiary and no property with a few other assets, then the cost will be likely to be at the lower end of the range of charges for such work,
+If there is a Will, only one beneficiary and no property with a few other assets, then the cost will be likely to be at the lower end of the range of charges for such work.

 If there are a number of beneficiaries along with numerous assets, and a house or flat to be administered then the costs are likely to be rather more substantial.

-Our usual charges are based on an hourly rate, divided into ten units of six minutes each, together with VAT on that charge at 20%.
+Our usual charges are based on an hourly rate, divided into ten units of six minutes each, plus VAT charged at 20%.

-Ordinarily, we would anticipate winding up the above mentioned estate which could take, in these cases, as little as five or six hours up to in excess of twenty five hours.
-This would mean a total cost estimate would be in the range of £1,175.00 up to £5,875.00 plus VAT.
+Ordinarily, we would anticipate winding up an estate could take as little as six hours up to in excess of twenty five hours.
+This would mean a total cost estimate would be in the range of £1,500 up to £6,250 plus VAT.

 These are only general guides and for more detailed information then please contact us and we would be happy to discuss this with you.